Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 Check what mental health services are available in your destination and research local attitudes to mental health.
 Facilities, resources and the understanding of mental health issues vary.

-Local attitudes towards mental health in your destination are likely to determine the type of any psychiatric care you may receive there.
+Local laws, policies and attitudes towards mental health in your destination are likely to determine the type of any psychiatric care you may receive there.
 In some countries, this may include forced admission without consent, poor local facilities, questionable treatment, a lack of appropriate medication or difficulty finding English speaking mental healthcare professionals.
 In some countries, you can be arrested, imprisoned or admitted to a hospital or mental health facility for exhibiting certain behaviours, including disturbing the peace and making threats.

 Check your medication is legal